This page is dedicated to our deceased family members.

 Betty attended South High School contrary to the family’s wishes but there was no money for tuition to a Catholic high school.
 She worked at Neisners 5 & 10 cent store, as it was called, in the cafeteria department.
 Betty was later recommended for a position at Prudential Insurance in downtown Omaha at 17th & Farnam where she worked for many years.

 She was very close to her sisters as the Farrell family was very important to her.
 She was a little mother to all her sisters and loved combing their hair.
 One particular day the neighbor lady cut a little sister’s hair.
 Betty and the sister decided to run away from home.
 They soon changed their mind as we all do.
 After the birth of the eighth child her father hired a German housekeeper for 30 days.
 Betty accused her of being a Nazi agent which was not a nice thing to do at the time.
 Otherwise, Betty was a good example of being a perfect daughter, so every child would follow her example.
 When playing house Betty would tell her sisters that she had visions of joining the convent and becoming a nun.
-They would agree and promise to follow.
+They would agree and promise to follow her.
 As George would say, “It was not to be because of me”.

 After the war George returned to Omaha and decided to go to work for his father at Willow Springs Bottling.
 His father gave he and his brothers Al and Lory part ownership in the company.
-Betty was not real happy that he did not go back to Union Pacific.
+Betty was not real happy that he did not go back to the Union Pacific.
 She felt it was a better company to work for and had better benefits.
 But, like his siblings and in-law’s George would become a successful businessman eventually taking over the ownership of Willow Springs Bottling which he later renamed Cornhusker Beverage Mart while keeping the Willow Springs name as the official business name.
 In the 60’s they sold the plant and the company’s franchise rights to the popular lines of pop in that day, including 7 Up, Dr Pepper, Orange Crush and Squirt, to Consolidated Beverages.
 George went to work for Fontenelle Springs, a competitor in the pop business, then decided to open his own pop plant.
 In 1968 he built a new facility for bottling pop and selling liquor in west Omaha at 85th & K St., where it still operates.
 The early years were hard and the days long as he built up the business.
 In those days bottles were returnable so he had a drive thru built in so his customers didn’t have to leave the car.
 As the business grew he became the largest beer keg retailer in Omaha.
 A fact that still stands today.
 He introduced Goody pop and its 24 flavors to the Omaha market along with producing Double Cola, Frosty Root Beer and other pop products.
 You can read more about the company’s history in a 1984 Omaha World Herald article and a 1987 article in Beverage Analyst.

 Betty’s greatest talent and hobby was her work at home as a seamstress.
 She made many dresses for the girls as they grew up and even into their adulthood.
 She handmade all the exquisite First Communion and wedding veils for her daughters and granddaughters.
 She was also a great cook and it is reported she made excellent cherry pie.
 Unfortunately because of George’s work schedule many dinners had to be held into the evening as they waited for him to come home.